axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/admin-settings/index.rst

    |global-settings|

 #.
-To update Portal settings, click on the |edit-icon| icon.
+To update value of Portal settings variable, click on the |edit-icon| icon.

    |edit-global-settings|